Crossing the Conversational Chasm: A Primer on Natural Language Processing for Multilingual Task-Oriented Dialogue Systems: Existing Methods and Resources for Multilingual

 \textbf{Cross-lingual Transfer Methods.} Given the absence of sufficiently large training data in many languages, the default approach to multilingual NLU is (zero-shot or few-shot) transfer of models trained on English datasets by means of massively multilingual Transformer-based encoders \shortcite{zhang2019jointlearningwithbert,xu2020multiatis++,siddhant2020evaluating,krishnan2021multilingual}.
 While most of the work relies on MEs pretrained via masked language modelling, such as mBERT \shortcite{devlin2019bert} and XLM-R \shortcite{Conneau:2020acl}, \shortciteA{siddhant2020evaluating} show that MEs pretrained via machine translation leads to more effective zero-shot transfer for intent classification.
 Moreover, \shortciteA{liu2021wordorder} illustrated how mBERT-based sequence labelling overfits to the word order of the source language.
 Regularising for word order information (e.g., by removing positional embeddings or by shuffling tokens) benefits cross-lingual transfer in various sequence labelling tasks, including \tod slot filling. \shortciteA{he2020multilevelcrosslingslotpred} demonstrated the efficiency of dividing slot tagging models into language-specific modules and modules shared across languages, and complementing the input data with language discriminators.

 Furthermore, representation sub-spaces of individual languages in MEs can be better aligned with the explicit supervision of word or sentence alignments \shortcite{cao2020adaptive,Conneau:2020emerging}. \shortciteA{kulshreshtha2020crosslingualalignmentmethods} found that these yielded superior zero-shot performance on three \tod slot-filling datasets \shortcite{upadhyay2018multiatis,schuster2019cross,bellomaria2019almawave} and five target languages (Hindi, Turkish, Spanish, Thai, and Italian) compared to vanilla MEs.
+Recent work \shortcite{gritta-iacobacci-2021-xeroalign,gritta2022crossaligner} shows that contrastive learning can significantly improve the cross-lingual alignment of text representations for \tod slot-filling and intent classification, even if starting from pretrained massively multilingual encoders, known to suffer from the ``curse of multilinguality'' \shortcite{Conneau:2020acl,pfeiffer2022lifting}.

 Earlier work leveraged static cross-lingual word embedding spaces \shortcite<CLWEs;>[\textit{inter alia}]{mikolov2013exploiting,smith2017offline,artetxe2018robust,joulin2018loss,patra-etal-2019-bilingual,glavavs2020non} as a mechanism for cross-lingual transfer of NLU models \shortcite{upadhyay2018multiatis,chen2018xlnbt,schuster2019cross}.
 In fact, even a small number of word alignments in the actual \tod domain of interest is sufficient to refine the CLWE space \shortcite{liu2019zero} or simulate code-switching data \shortcite{liu2019attention}.